memezsxz/YellaEvent/README.md

    - Click the run button in Xcode.
    - Wait for the simulator to launch and deploy the app.

+**Note**: To mark a customer ticket as attnded it needs to be scanned, `https://dbsaw.github.io/qrcodeTest/` is a simple site we created intended to do just that.

 ## Possible Issues